 There is no wonder therefore that cyber insurance is considered the fastest growing insurance sector.
-Consequently, the demand for insurance professionals, who specialize in cyber insurance, has risen considerably and will continue to rise in the foreseeable future.
+Consequently, any cyber insurance professional today will find themselves in high demand.

 Across all insurance capacities (e.g., brokers, underwriters, etc.), cyber insurance specialization requires a technical background, which is the ability to understand and communicate technology and technological concepts, and the professional knowledge regarding cyber insurance (risks, coverages, liabilities, etc.).
 Today these two disciplines can be acquired through specialized cyber insurance education programs, some are in-depth, providing both in depth technical knowledge and professional cyber insurance topics, while others are quite superficial, covering basic topics that mainly provide a sense of what is required to become a cyber insurance professional.
 So, the question is what should you learn in order to become a cyber insurance professional?
 Here are some points to consider: